btmxh/nrs/specification.md

 #### 2. Journey-Hype Score (weight = 0.5)

-When an anime is able to take you on an adventure, you become one with the group (that took on that adventure), and therefore, feel the same feeling that they did.
+When an entry is able to take you on an adventure, you become one with the group (that took on that adventure), and therefore, feel the same feeling that they did.
 These emotions usually consist of faith and happiness.

 The standard to calculate representative scores is NRS-JH.

 #### 3. Comfy/Heartwarming Score (weight = 0.3)

-When the interaction of a group of characters with each other is wholesome, the atmosphere of the anime become more comfy/heartwarming, therefore giving me the feeling of comfort.
+When the interaction of a group of characters with each other is wholesome, the atmosphere of the entry become more comfy/heartwarming, therefore giving me the feeling of comfort.

 The standard to calculate representative scores is NRS-CH.